 How do I get my website listed high in the search engines without paying anything to anyone, just using web design techniques?.

 My first answer to that is, several years ago, sure, you could achieve that goal with smart web design alone, coupled with some good behavior and not breaking the various rules that search engins stipulate.
 I can say that in all honesty simply because I've done it - repeatedly.

 Yet of course, times change.
+The web eveolves.
 Nothing stays the same.
-For better or worse, everything evolves.
+For better or worse, everything moves, alters, adapts.
 And that's a good thing: constant change seems to help keep us all working better to seek out new ways of solving old problems.
 New generations add to or sometimes even flip the changes made by previous generations.